ibm-cloud-docs/assistant/dialog-overview.md

         </tr>
         </table>

-      Most integrations display the options as buttons if there are only a few items.
-Fewer than 4, for example.
-The options are displayed as a drop-down list when there are a larger number of them to show.
-Typically, 5 or more.
+      Most integrations display the options as buttons if there are only a few items (4 or fewer, for example).
+The options are displayed as a drop-down list when there are a larger number of items to show (typically 5 or more).
 If you want to indicate a preference for how the options are displayed, you can add a `preference` property for the response.

       To do so, open the JSON editor for the response, and then add a `preference` name and value pair before the `response_type` name and value pair.
 You can set the preference to `dropdown` or `button`.